EverOddish/PokeStreamer-Tools/README.md

      * http://pkmn.net/?action=content&page=viewpage&id=8644
      * https://www.pkparaiso.com/xy/sprites_pokemon.php
  * What about Gen 1 and Gen 2 games?
-     * These games are not supported
+     * These games are not supported yet
  * What about Pokemon in the PC boxes?
-     * These are not supported
+     * These are not supported yet
  * Why am I seeing strange behaviour? (missing Pokemon, fast switching, not updating properly)
      * Reading game memory directly is not always perfect.
 Try switching party members around, to see if the issue is corrected
  * What if I'm on an operating system whose emulator does not support Lua scripting? (for example, Desmume on Linux)